UNICORNMASTER-CODE/RANSOMEWARE.001/README.md

 # Python Encryption and SSH Simulation

----

 ## Notice
-This project is for **educational and research purposes only**.
+This project is for educational and research purposes only.
-It is an experimental script and has **not been fully tested**.
+It is an experimental script and has not been fully tested.
-Any use of this code for malicious purposes is strictly prohibited.
+Using it for malicious purposes is strictly forbidden.
-The author takes **no responsibility** for any misuse or damages.
+The author is not responsible for any misuse or damage.

----

 ## About
-This code explores:
+This script demonstrates:

-- Network scanning and SSH connections
+- Scanning networks and connecting via SSH
-- File encryption and decryption with Python
+- Encrypting and decrypting files with Python
-- Password-based key generation
+- Generating keys from passwords for encryption